matplotlib/matplotlib/doc/api/api_changes.rst

 Changes beyond 0.99.x
 =====================

+* The :class:'~matplotlib.collections.EllipseCollection' has been
+  changed in two ways:

+  + There is a new *units* option, 'xy', that scales the ellipse with the data units.
+This matches the :class:'~matplotlib.patches.Ellipse` scaling.

+  + The *height* and *width* kwargs have been changed to specify the height and width, again for consistency with :class:'~matplotlib.patches.Ellipse`, and to better match their names; previously they specified the half-height and half-width.

 * There is a new rc parameter ``axes.color_cycle``, and the color cycle is now independent of the rc parameter ``lines.color``.
   :func:`matplotlib.Axes.set_default_color_cycle` is deprecated.